6 Main Uses for Your Binoculars

 As a general rule, you should be looking ahead to make sure that the trail is both clear and headed where you’re planning on walking.
 Without binoculars, it’s nearly impossible to get a good view more than a half-mile ahead and that makes leaving them at home a huge mistake.

-Marine life may not be an extra use for your binoculars, but if you’re a big fan of whale watching or just observing the birds as they come down for their meals.
+Marine life may not be an extra use for your binoculars, but if you’re a big fan of long beach whale watching or just observing the birds as they come down for their meals.

 Marine binoculars are usually specialized but you’ll be well off with a cheap pair in all actuality.
 Lower magnification is actually a plus when you’re on a rocking boat, as long as you’re careful not to let your binos fall overboard.

 All-in-all, you really don’t need a specialized set, although they’ll help, to get the most out of your marine life watching.
 There’s a lot of excitement in catching a breaching whale at a distance.

 You don’t need an expensive telescope to get a good look at celestial bodies.
 Pick up a set of binoculars with high magnification and turn them skywards to see things up close at a much farther distance.

 With enough magnification, you may even be able to make out the rings of Saturn and catch a glimpse of some of the closer nebula and clusters.
 You may not be able to get a laser-focus on Andromeda but if you’re willing to get somewhere with low light-pollution you may just find that there’s a lot more to be seen with a pair of binos than you originally thought.

 6. Sporting Events

 You don’t have to miss the action just because you’re in nosebleed seats.
 With a good pair of binoculars, you can get right in the action no matter what seats you end up in.

 Getting a better-than-high-definition view of the sporting arena and paying less on tickets sounds like a good time to us!